kontent-ai/gatsby-packages/README.md

 #### Reverse link relationships

-All nodes have a `usedByContentItems` property that reflects the other nodes in which the given node is used as modular content.
+All nodes have a `usedByContentItems` property that reflects the other nodes in which the given node is used as linked content in *Linked items* or *Rich text* elements.

 ## Development prerequisites